You are viewing a story from harrypotterfanfiction.com

 I turned from him and clasped my hands together.
 I didn’t care who saw me or what they would write in the paper the next day.
 Truly I didn’t care.
 I bowed my head.

 “Please, God.
-It seems I need another miracle.”
-I said quietly.
+It seems I need another miracle,” I breathed quietly.

-‘Another’ meaning my prayer during the war.
-A prayer to be delivered from evil.
+‘Another’ meaning my answered prayer during the war; a prayer to be delivered from evil.

-The next thing I knew the judge was offering me a seat in front of his huge desk.
+The next thing I knew the judge was offering me a seat in front of his huge English Oak desk.

 “Thank you for allowing this to be a private matter.”

 “Oh, I had already decided that before your lawyer requested it.
-You two are much too well known and well… there’s enough of your private life exposed to the vermin out there.
+You two are much too well known and… there’s enough of your private life exposed to the vermin out there.
 I think you’ve been dragged through enough mud.”

 “Thank you, sir.”